 Eldis Rodriguez-Baez (B. 1970, Cuba) is a graduate from the University of Havana (1992) with a Bachelor of Arts (B.A.) in Foreign Language and Literature.
 He spent his childhood, his youth, and great part of his adult life in his native Cuba.
 Before his relocation to the USA in 2009 to live and work, he traveled throughout South America for almost a decade.
-His works are now part of private collections here in the USA, as well as in Canada, Switzerland, Cuba, Chile, Spain and Peru.
+His works are now part of private collections here in the USA, as well as in Canada, Switzerland, Cuba, Chile, Spain, Costa Rica, Mexico, and Peru.

 Two of Mr. Rodriguez-Baez’s works, Las Vacas Locas and Loneliness, won the 2014 annual Incite Mixed Media Competition sponsored by CreateMixedMedia.com and North Light Books.
 Las Vacas Locas was published in the catalog Incite 3: The Art of Storytelling.
 In addition, artworks by Mr. Rodriguez-Baez have been selected as covers for two books published by American novelist Troy Davis, and for Antologia de Cuentos (Publicaciones Entre Lineas, 2015)